silvareal/info-educatie-judet-44RT/README.md

         -update the logging of the site

-        profile page,and error handling for qrLink
+        and error handling for qrLink
         and from admin panel collections userName and link  ( only when missing )
 </p>